SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ## Spartacus Approach to Lazy Loading

-Spartacus is mostly CMS driven, which Spartacus does not use much of the built-in, route-based lazy loading that is offered out-of-the-box by Angular.
+Spartacus is mostly CMS driven, which means Spartacus does not use much of the built-in, route-based lazy loading that is offered out-of-the-box by Angular.
 Code splitting has to be done at app build time, although Spartacus cannot know what components or features a specific route can contain before actually loading them.

 As a result, Spartacus provides CMS-driven lazy loading in the following ways: